Skip to main content

 The Management Board makes strategic and operational management decisions based on our Group-wide performance indicators for growth, profitability, liquidity, capital efficiency, and capital management.
 The most important financial performance indicators for us are explained below.
-The Management Board has revised the financial management system for the fiscal year 2023.
 As part of the new Fresenius Financial Framework, we have defined ambition levels (growth bands, amongst others EBIT margin) for the business segments.
 These serve as an ambition level for the internal management of our business sectors and are benchmarked against leading competitors.
-The new Fresenius Financial Framework will be rolled out in fiscal year 2023.
+The key figures for the financial performance indicators for 2025 of the Group and the business segments can be found in the Outlook section.

 Growth